Digital Twin Road

 EVENTS

-The next annual meeting, the fall conference, will take place from 06.-08. of November 2024.
+The next annual meeting, the fall conference, will take place from 29th of September to 1st of October 2025.
 Here, all the project members will gather: the subproject leaders, researchers and associated members.

 Do you have any questions?